-Claims 1, 7 and 15 of the '031 patent are illustrative of the claims at issue:
+Independent claims 1 and 7 of the '023 patent are illustrative of the claims at issue:

-- 1. A pharmaceutical composition comprising: - (a) a therapeutically effective amount of (S)-N-ethyl-3-{(1-dimethylamino)ethyl}-N-methyl-phenyl-carbamate in free base or acid addition salt form (Compound A); - (b) about 0.01 to about 0.5 percent by weight of an antioxidant, based on the weight of the composition, and - (c) a diluent or carrier.
+1. A pharmaceutical composition comprising 1 to 40 weight percent of (S)-N-ethyl-3-[(1-dimethylamino)ethyl]-N-methylphenyl carbamate in the form of a free base or acid addition salt, 0.01 to 0.5 weight percent of an antioxidant, and a diluent or carrier, wherein the weight percents are based on the total weight of the pharmaceutical composition.

 Ex.
-1001, 8:14-21.
+1001, 8:17-22.